 Another food highly effective against streptococcus is bananas.
 Bananas are anti-viral and anti-bacterial.
 Eating two to three bananas a day or simply having them in a smoothie or as an ice cream can be very nourishing and healing for your child.
 Drizzle some raw honey on top to make a bacterial-protecting dessert.

 Oregano is another antibacterial powerhouse that stands tough against strep, mostly due to its natural antibiotic properties.
 Oregano is highly prized for its effects on acne and other symptoms, which we now know are attributed to the strep bacteria.
 Oil of oregano can be taken for two weeks at a time to ward off bacterial infections without complications.

 Zinc and Vitamin C Don’t Only Fight Off A Cold

-Once you remove eggs from the diet, and make other healthful adjustments to defeat strep throat and other related symptoms, work closely with your practitioner, Naturopath or Holistic Nutrition Practitioner to find ways to incorporate high amounts of nourishing, bacteria fighting foods such as those high in zinc and vitamin C. Making these small but significant changes will help to boost your child’s immune system and help greatly to keep your child well and resistant to strep for good.
+Remove eggs from your diet and make other healthful adjustments to defeat stre-related symptoms.
+Work closely with your practitioner, Naturopath or Holistic Nutrition Practitioner to find ways to incorporate high amounts of nourishing, bacteria-fighting foods such as those high in zinc and vitamin C into you daily diet.
+Making small but significant changes to your child's daily nutrition will help to boost your their immune system and help greatly to keep your child resistant to strep for good.

 — William M. London (@healthgadfly) September 25, 2012